gonewilds/Simple-RP-Interface-/README.md

 ## Gemini-Simple-RP-Interface
-A simple interface for using Gemini AI as a roleplay companion
+A simple interface for using Gemini Flash AI Model as a roleplay companion

 ### Focused For Mobile Environment